-If your device is having Gorilla Glass 5 just get a screen guard else within a few weeks of usage it will scratch up.”
+Youtuber Geekyranjit said in a tweet, “Scratches on his Pixel 3 XL near the earpiece -This gorilla glass is a scratch magnet.
+If your device has Gorilla Glass 5, just get a screen guard.
+Else within a few weeks of usage, it will scratch up.”
 (Source Link to tweet)

 Which Screen Protector You Should Buy?

-Why You Should Always Use a Screen Guard?
+Why Should You Always Use a Screen Guard?

-- In case of a sudden fall or accidental drop the Tempered Glass will protect the screen, else you will have to bear the costly repairs.
+- In case of a sudden fall or accidental drop, the Tempered Glass will protect the screen.
+Else you will have to bear the costly repairs.

-- Most phones don’t come with accidental protection or free screen replacement so it is logical to protect the displays.
+- Most phones don’t come with accidental protection or free screen replacement, so it is logical to protect the displays.